jesperfj/hdev-base/README.md

 There you have it: a nicely isolated environment for developing and deploying Heroku apps.
 We can now extend this base container for a particular language stack, [like Java](https://github.com/jesperfj/hdev-java).

+## TODO

+* Nice configuration of ssh-agent so keys can have passphrases and not prompt all the time.